docker/docs/install/install-dtr-offline.md

 +++
-title = "Manually install Trusted Registry" description = "Manually install Trusted Registry" keywords = ["docker, documentation, about, technology, understanding, enterprise, hub,  registry"] [menu.main] parent="workw_dtr_install"
+title = "Install the Trusted Registry offline" description = "Install the Trusted Registry offline" keywords = ["docker, documentation, about, technology, understanding, enterprise, hub, offline, Trusted Registry, registry"] [menu.main] parent="workw_dtr_install"
 +++

-# Manually install Trusted Registry
+# Install the Trusted Registry offline

-This document describes the process of obtaining, installing, and securing Docker Trusted Registry.
-You can use these instructions if you are installing Trusted Registry on a physical or cloud infrastructure.
+This document describes the process of obtaining, installing, and securing Docker Trusted Registry offline.
+Since your system is not connected to the internet, there will be no notifications regarding upgrading either the CS Engine or the Trusted Registry.
+You will also not be able to link from the Trusted Registry UI to our documentation except for the API documentation.
+Docker recommends that you contact customer support to obtain the latest information.

-If your cloud provider is AWS, you have the option of installing Trusted Registry using an Amazon Machine Image (AMI) instead.
-For more information, read the [installation overview](index.md) to understand your options.
+For more information about installing, read the [installation overview](index.md) to understand your options.

 ## Prerequisites